 - Has served in the U.S. Armed Forces

 Foreign nationals who meet any of the criteria above are able to apply for naturalization, which requires submitting Form N-400, Application for Naturalization, to USCIS.
 Within this application, they must prove they meet one of the eligibility requirements listed above and demonstrate that they possess good moral character by disclosing any criminal history.

-The basic fee associated with filing Form N-400 is currently $595.
-An additional fee of $85 is required for biometric services that include conducting a background check as well as photographing and fingerprinting the applicant.
-For applicants under age 14 and over age 79, the biometrics fee is waived.
+The basic fee is associated with filing Form N-400, and an additional fee is required for biometric services, which include conducting a background check as well as photographing and fingerprinting the applicant.
+For applicants under age 14 and over age 75, the biometrics fee is waived.

 Depending on the USCIS location, processing times for N-400 applications generally range from four to six months.
 After an applicant’s Form N-400 has been processed by USCIS, he or she will be interviewed and must pass a U.S. civics and English language test.